 Widespread investment in fusion is driven by technological milestones and concrete partnerships and agreements.
 In 2023, Helion signed the first power purchase agreement (PPA) with Microsoft for a 50 MW fusion power plant – the first fusion PPA in the world – as well as a deal with Nucor to use a 500 MW plant to decarbonize the industrial sector.

 The commercial and regulatory developments in fusion align with significant technical advancements across the public and private sector, ensuring that fusion can continue to make progress towards its breakeven goals.
-In addition to the NIF announcements, in 2022, JET tokamak achieved a first-ever sustained, high-confinement plasma using the same wall materials and fuel mix that the ITER facility in France will use.
-In 2021, ITER, an international nuclear fusion research project, projected its first plasma achievement in the mid-2020s.
+In addition to the NIF announcements, in 2022, JET tokamak achieved the first-ever sustained, high-confinement plasma using the same wall materials and fuel mix that the ITER facility, an international nuclear fusion research project in France, will use.
 Participating members in ITER include China, India, Japan, Russia, the EU, and the U.S. On the commercial side, a number of companies have announced significant developments as well.
 The ultimate goal – practically unlimited safe and clean power – is a massive carrot for investors, especially those looking to capitalize on the shift to green energy.

 Key takeaway for fusion

-To accelerate the commercialization of fusion, industry and governments must work together: From a safety, regulatory, and risk perspective, the U.S. and the UK are prepared, which will streamline implementation in the future.
+Investment in fusion is accelerating, and technological advancements have opened up the prospects of greater investments from venture capital and other, more mainstream, funding sources.
+To accelerate the commercialization of fusion, private industry and governments must work together.
+From a safety, regulatory, and risk perspective, the U.S. and the UK are prepared, which will streamline implementation in the future.
 However, governments must engage the private sector and facilitate – rather than impede – innovation, particularly by speeding up approval timelines and establishing regulatory frameworks.